CONP-PCNO/conp-portal/deploy/README_deploy.md

 ### systemctl files

-In the systemctl_files directory are the scripts to add to the `/etc/systemd/system` directory.
+In the `systemctl_files/` directory are the scripts to add to the `/etc/systemd/system` directory.
 There are two files:

 1. `gunicorn.socket` - This creates an on-the-fly socket for the gunicorn service to use.